albert-moller/albert-moller.github.io/README.md

 ## Assortativity Analysis

 Assortativity is a powerful network metric that can be used to evaluate the social interactions between senators on Twitter.
-A network is said to be assortative in the context of this project if there is a clear tendency that senators who are Democrats mention other senators who are also Democrats, and likewise for Republicans.
+A network is said to be assortative in the context of this project if there is a clear tendency for senators who are Democrats to mention other senators who are also Democrats, and likewise for Republicans.
 This is analogous to the social trend of popular people being friends with other popular people, and less popular people being friends with other less popular people.
 Given below in Figure 2. is a depiction of assortativity distributions by political party for 100 random networks compared to the real networks assortativity.

 ![Figure 2](figures/assortativity_analysis.png)